Academic Programs

 About the Linguistics Minor Program

-Housed in the Department of Anthropology, the Interdisciplinary Minor in Linguistics incorporates coursework in linguistic anthropology, philosophy, English, and ASL with the opportunity to expand into history, communication, or Classics.
+Housed in the Department of Anthropology, the Interdisciplinary Linguistics Minor incorporates coursework in linguistic anthropology, philosophy, English, and ASL with the opportunity to expand into history, communication, or Classics.

 Students learn about many aspects of human language, one of the principal bases for human knowledge and social behavior.